cindyccui/Canada_Census_Geography/README.md

-The scripts in this repository read various Statistics Canada attribute files and converts them into readable tables and point files for GIS analysis.
+The scripts in this repository read various older Statistics Canada geographic files and converts them into readable tables and point files for GIS analysis.

 The following provides a bit more detail on converting specific file types.